Free marathon tool

 See what your goal time means over the whole race.

-Pick a marathon finish time and get per-mile pace, per-kilometer pace, plus cumulative splits through the entire race.
+Pick a finish time and get per-mile pace, per-kilometer pace, and cumulative splits through the entire race.

 Target pace